AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/ess-expected-ltv.md

 Forecasting the lifetime value of customers as they place more orders is one of the most important aspects of any business of any size.

-Here are the steps to create analyses to understand your current customers' lifetime value, and forecast how lifetime value increases with more orders:
+Below are the steps to create analyses to understand your current customers' lifetime value and forecast how lifetime value increases with more orders.

 ![expected lifetime value](../../assets/expected_ltv_720.png)